josdejong/jsoneditor/docs/api.md

 - `{function} onValidationError(errors)`

-  Set a callback function for validation errors.
+  Set a callback function for validation and parse errors.
 Available in all modes.

-  On validation of the json, if errors were found this callback is invoked with the validation errors data.
+  On validation of the json, if errors of any kind were found this callback is invoked with the errors data.

-  Between validations, the callback will be invoked only if the validation errors were changed.
+  On change, the callback will be invoked only if errors were changed.

   Example: